96boards/website/_product/mezzanine/ethernetcard/README.md

       tab_align_right: true
 product_specification: "mezzanine"
 product_short_desc: The PoE Mezzanine Board is a solution that enables the 96Boards to be powered over Ethernet.
-product_long_desc: |-
-    The PoE + Mezzanine Board is a solution that enables the 96Boards to be powered over Ethernet.
-    The Board consists of three key components.
-The LAN7850 from Microchip provides Gigabit Ethernet through high speed USB 2.0, which is connected to the 96Boards standard HS expansion connector.
 product_images:
   - "ethernet-card-high-res.png"
   - "DB410c_Mezz_Front_Angle.jpg"